José SCHOUMAKERGroup Industrial Relations Director - VALEO

 So many variables can be instrumental in creating wage differences (age, seniority, initial and in-house training, mobility, part-time working, etc.) that the survey proved particularly intricate.
 Applied mathematics and econometrics skills were and are needed to do the analysis justice.

-VALEO thus looked for guidance in its project and entrusted the assignment to Arkanta, a consulting and engineering company that manages complex studies and Eurodecision, a business analytics specialist.
-Arkanta and Eurodecision were supported in their analysis of actual remuneration, by their econometrics expert Régis Bourbonnais, a lecturer at Paris Dauphine University.
+VALEO thus looked for guidance in its project and entrusted the assignment to Eurodecision, a business analytics specialist.
+Eurodecision was supported in its analysis of actual remuneration, by their econometrics expert Régis Bourbonnais, a lecturer at Paris Dauphine University.

 After sorting the 15 000 French employees into homogenous groups (e.g.: production site executives), the mathematical modelling and econometrics revealed wage gaps unexplained by legitimate factors (such as qualifications, working three shifts, expatriation period, language skills and so on).